 1 sweater (if you visit in winter)

-1 jacket (if you visit in fall or winter)
+1 jacket (if you visit in the fall or winter)

 Feminine hygiene products

-Milan is a vibrant city that embraces the rich Italian culture while looking good.
-While it is often overshadowed by neighbors like Rome and Vienna, the city remains a rich metropolis that needs to be seen.
+Milan, Italy, is an energetic city that embraces the rich Italian culture while looking good.
+While neighbors like Rome and Vienna often overshadow it, the city remains a rich metropolis that needs to be seen.

-The sheer choice of gastronomy coupled with a stunning skyline will leave you yearning for Italy’s style capital long after you leave.
-We hope this Milan travel guide will make your trip planning as seamless as possible.
+The sheer choice of gastronomy and a stunning city skyline will leave you yearning for Italy’s style capital long after you leave.
+We aspire that this Milan travel guide will make your trip planning seamless.
 Safe travels!

 How many days do you need for Milan?

 Milan is an incredible city, and spending only one day in Milan would be a shame.
 Milan is blessed with treasures in every corner, and we recommend three days for its many offerings.

 Milan is a beautiful, bustling city worth visiting on a budget.
 There are multiple essential destinations in Milan that you must cross off your bucket lists, such as the Duomo, The Last Supper, and the Galleria Vittorio Emanuele II.

 What is the best time of year to visit Milan?